 Most of my books are housed here.
 This was changed by the end of the year.
 I forgot to take a picture of them at the end of the year.
 Each bin has a label, as well.
 I can easily pull a bin when I need it.
 I keep all of the books that I wouldn’t want my kids to touch on a shelf by me.

 My student’s B.E.E. binders were put in crates.
 Of course, this had a huge label.
 The pink was for girls, and the blue was for boys.

 This is the way I started student supplies on the desk.
 They had a garbage can, a pencil cup, and a crayons cup.

-I think I will use the sterilite drawers to sort my guided math and guided reading materials for the year.
-I plan to plan WAY ahead and get everything made for the year.
-HUGE task I know, but I think it can be done.
+I think I will use the Sterilite drawers to sort my guided math and guided reading materials for the year.
+I plan to plan way ahead and get everything made for the year.
+It’s a huge task, I know, but I think it can be done.

 I loved the way that I had my art materials, reading materials, and everything that cannot be seen organized.
 The two crates for my student binders also worked really well all year long.
 My crates are a forever friend.
 They will stick with me forever.

-You can organize you classroom with a coordinating theme with these products.
+You can organize your classroom with a coordinating theme with these products.

 Don’t forget to head over to Laura’s site where everyone has linked up!